3 / 28 / 2025

 For he owes not any man.

-Math: Our next unit is Data.
+πŸ“•MATH: Our next unit is on data.
 Students learned what data was and how to present it through a picture graph and a tally chart.
-A Chapter Test will be given next Friday.
+A chapter test will be given next Friday.

-History: For this week's symbols, we talked about the seal of the President of the United States and the White House.
+πŸ“•HISTORY: For this week's American symbols, we talked about the Liberty Bell, the eagle and the seal of the President of the United States.

 Thank you!